 Every new environment or experience provides a wonderful opportunity to expand your dog’s training.
 And old dogs definitely can learn new tricks!

-Camping provides countless opportunities to practice commands like come, sit, and leave it.
+Camping provides countless chances to practice commands like come, sit, and leave it.
 And the time you spend training your dog builds his confidence and strengthens your relationship.

 Don’t Spread Bugs

 Some campgrounds will ask for your pet’s vaccination records.
-But even if they don’t, it’s best to make sure your pal is healthy and up-to-date on his shots before taking him to an area with a high concentration of pets.
+But even if they don’t, make sure your pal is healthy and up-to-date on his shots before taking him to an area with a high concentration of pets.

-Before heading out, talk to your vet about the area you’ll be visiting and discuss any health concerns.
+Before your camping trip, research the area you’ll be visiting and discuss any health concerns with your vet.
 Specifically, ask whether you need to consider flea or tick preventative.
 Also talk to your vet about contagious diseases that might be present, like canine influenza.

 Watch Where You Walk